Recruiting experienced software engineering managers is a massive challenge.

 I've been in environments where people stayed forever, and no one did anything about them.
 No one coached them into new roles, they didn't get fired, and there was no process.
 Then, the good people start leaving, so you're left with a pack of people who can't get things done.
 That's hard.

 When you see someone who's really struggling, you have to do something about it.
 When you see someone who's just doing okay, you also can do something about it.

 Address it directly.
 A million times out of a million, that person wants to know.
 So, if you see someone struggling, just tell them.
 “I see you're struggling right now.
 Your team is unhappy.”

 They might say they don't agree.
 Perception is often reality, but you still have to do something about it.
 It's better if they know that your perception is that they're not doing well.
 It's always better to know, and it’s always better to say something.
 That gives you a common context and awareness in which you can build from.

 If you don't know how to solve the problem, get a coach for it or send them to a class.
 Whatever the case may be, you want to create an actionable plan you can both hold some accountability to.

 Another important topic is, what do you do when someone is absolutely crushing it and does great work?
 You keep giving them more stuff.

 The idea is to keep pushing until they're not doing fantastic anymore and to keep seeing how fast that rocket ship goes with them.
 You have to keep checking in and giving feedback, but you want to grow those people as much as you can.
 If you want your company to 10X or to double every year, then some people on your staff have to do that too.
-Look for the people who are doing great and keep pushing them and yourselves as much as you can.
+Look for the people who are doing great and keep pushing them as much as you can.

 One of the mistakes I think people make is they see someone doing great, and say, “I don't know that I want to give them more.
 I'm worried something will happen,” and you create all sorts of worries for them.
 In reality, you just want to give them the safety and the confidence to keep pushing and to see how much they grow.